Resolving any issues

 - if you have more than one query or concern, list them and give them numbers so that it is easy for us to reply

 - please indicate whether you are happy to receive a written reply or if you would prefer a meeting.
 If you request a meeting, but then fail to make an appointment, we will proceed with investigating your complaint.

 What will happen next?

-We will acknowledge your complaint and refer this to the head of the department which dealt with your matter.
-You will receive an acknowledgement from the Department Head within seven days to let you know that he/she will investigate the matter and report back to you within 14 days.
-In some circumstances, an appointment may also be made for you to discuss your concerns with the Department Head.
+We will acknowledge your complaint and refer this to the Business Unit Manager of the department which dealt with your matter.
+You will receive an acknowledgement from a senior member of that department within seven days to let you know that he/she will investigate the matter and report back to you within 14 days.
+In some circumstances, an appointment may also be made for you to discuss your concerns with the person investigating your complaint.

-If any of the timescales above change we will always let you know and explain why.
+If any of the timescales above change we will let you know and explain why.